sudhirjadhav18/SmartBooks/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## This app demonstrating

+- Angular 12 App
+- Leveraged Bootstrap v5 for UI Design
+- Dummy Books data pulled from /assets/*.json file
+- Book Rating and comments will retain even after navigating to other links
+- Rating and comments will reset if browser reloaded.
+- Custom Pipe used for filter/search Books